 So, we might have mentioned it a time or two before this, but we love responsive web design!

 As a top Iowa web development company, we always recommend responsive design to our clients.
 Say goodbye to the days of designing multiple websites to fit various screen sizes.
 Responsive web design and development ensures cohesive messaging, look and feel across all devices.
 With a mobile-first, responsive website you will provide value and a positive experience for your customers regardless of their device, which will encourage them to convert or come back.

 Plus, responsive web design makes SEO easier to tackle because you’re not duplicating your efforts across different websites.
 That’s a win-win in our book.

 Blue Compass Can Make Your Website Mobile Ready

 If you’re ready to tackle Google's mobile-first index, Blue Compass can help!
-Contact our team of mobile-first designers and developers and Des Moines SEO professionals to learn more.
+Contact our web design and development team in Des Moines to learn more.